Denver Boudoir – Cheap Boudoir Photography – 3 Things to Think About

 I could go on and on for hours about this, because it frustrates me SO much – but when you have a woman undress in front of you, she is vulnerable, and if you do a poor job or make her feel bad,

-you are not only taking bad photos, but you are messing with her spirit and potentially her self worth.
+you are not only taking bad photos, but you are messing with her spirit and potentially her self image.

 I refuse to lower my standards to the point where any woman walks out of my studio feeling bad about herself.
 Some photographers are okay with that, and some women are okay with that – and that’s okay, they aren’t my clients.
+Some women want a quick session, only a few photos, in and out and done.
+That’s totally fine – there are plenty of options available to them.
+I choose to focus on clients that want an amazing experience, and want to walk away feeling confident and powerful.
 I will stick to my standards and the WHY behind what I do.

 One of the clients that came to me after a horrible experience elsewhere recently told me: